tylim88/Firelord/README.md

 </div>
 <br/>

-This wrapper wrap around admin Firestore V8 interface(There is no V9 for admin version) and turn it into V9 interface, so thing as basically same as the web version [FirelordJS](https://github.com/tylim88/FirelordJS).
+This wrapper wrap around admin Firestore V8 interface(There is no V9 for admin version) and turn it into V9 interface.

+The API is basically same as the web version [FirelordJS](https://github.com/tylim88/FirelordJS), and of course we can share the data type definition.

 It does not become modular like the web version, but this is ok because we don't care about package size in back end.